sabrinasaleh/Data_Munging_Plotting/tasks.md

 5. Presentation
-    * Writing the report with key observations and insights.
+    * Writing the report with our key observations and insights.